-On October 28, 2014, the council extended the suspension on the minimum operating and emergency fund balance policy for two more fiscal years until June 30, 2016 (Link B).
-The council requested that the minimum operating and emergency fund balance policy be in addition to the 1 percent reserve cap while in the interim it would seek the repeal of Government Code section 77203.
+On October 28, 2014, the council extended the suspension of the minimum operating and emergency fund balance policy for two more fiscal years until June 30, 2016 (Link B).
+The council requested that the minimum operating and emergency fund balance policy be in addition to the 1 percent reserve cap, while in the interim it would seek the repeal of Government Code section 77203.

 At its April 15, 2016 business meeting, the Judicial Council adopted a process, criteria, and application form for courts to request funds be retained in the TCTF as restricted fund balance for the benefit of those courts (Link C).
 The process is intended only for expenditures that cannot be funded by a court's annual budget or three-year encumbrance term, and that require multiyear savings to implement.
-These requests are reviewed by the Fiscal Planning Subcommittee of the TCBAC with recommendations made to the Judicial Council.
+These requests are reviewed by the Fiscal Planning Subcommittee of the Trial Court Budget Advisory Committee (TCBAC) with recommendations made to the Judicial Council.

-Effective July 1, 2016, the 2 percent reserve requirement in the TCTF which each court contributed from its base allocation for operations was replaced with a new reserve policy for trial courts by providing \$10 million General Fund one-time as a reserve in the TCTF.
-In response to requirements set out in Government Code section 68502.5(c)(2)(B), the Judicial Branch Budget Committee recommended, and the Judicial Council approved, the \$10 Million State-Level Reserve Process for requesting emergency funding on October 28, 2016 (Link D).
+Effective July 1, 2016, the 2 percent reserve requirement in the TCTF, which each court contributed to from its base allocation for operations, was replaced with a new reserve policy for trial courts by providing \$10 million General Fund one-time as a reserve in the TCTF.
+In response to requirements set out in Government Code section 68502.5(c)(2)(B), the Judicial Branch Budget Committee recommended, and the Judicial Council approved, the \$10 million State-Level Reserve Process for requesting emergency funding on October 28, 2016 (Link D).
 Funds used from the reserve are replenished annually out of base allocations to all trial courts.
-The 1 percent fund balances that courts can carry forward from one fiscal year to the next are still in place.
+At this time, the 1 percent fund balance amount that courts can carry from one fiscal year to the next was still in place.

-On January 19, 2017, the council extended the suspension on the minimum operating and emergency fund balance policy again for two more fiscal years until June 30, 2018-or earlier if Government Code section 77203 was repealed or amended-while in the interim the council would continue to seek repeal of Government Code section 77203 (Link E).
+On January 19, 2017, the council extended the suspension of the minimum operating and emergency fund balance policy again for two more fiscal years until June 30, 2018-or earlier if Government Code section 77203 was repealed or amended-while in the interim the council would continue to seek repeal of Government Code section 77203 (Link E).

-Finally, on May 24, 2018, the council again approved an extension on the suspension of the minimum operating and emergency fund balance policy for two more fiscal years until June 30, 2020-or earlier if Government Code section 77203 was repealed or amended-while in the interim the council would continue to seek repeal of Government Code section 77203 (Link F).
-The most recent Fund Balance Policy is included as Attachment A.
+On May 24, 2018, the council again approved an extension of the suspension of the minimum operating and emergency fund balance policy for two more fiscal years until June 30, 2020-or earlier if Government Code section 77203 was repealed or amended-while in the interim the council would continue to seek repeal of Government Code section 77203 (Link F).